A guide on what you need to get a Swiss mobile and SIM card, including a list of the main mobile operators and how to dial Swiss mobile numbers.

 Who can use their mobile phone in Switzerland?

 Swiss mobile telecommunication technologies operate on a GSM 2G network and a UMT 3G.
-GSM phones are the most common network in the world, so the majority of those travelling to Switzerland should not have any problems getting a Swiss SIM card for their existing mobile.
+GSM phones are the most common network in the world, so the majority of those traveling to Switzerland should not have any problems getting a Swiss SIM card for their existing mobile.

 Those arriving in Switzerland from another European country shouldn’t have a problem switching to a Swiss SIM card.
 The exception to this rule is if you have had your current mobile phone for under 12–24 months and are locked into a contract with a mobile provider in your own country.